Revised and updated November 1, 2019.

-Founded in 1991, the company offers both master and single-unit franchises.
-The number of locations currently stands at 8,486, none of which are company-owned and 1,381 of which are located outside the U.S.
+Founded by Jacques Lapointe in Providence, Rhode Island in 1991 and franchising since 1992, JAN-PRO offers both master and single-unit franchises.
+The number of locations grew steadily from 7,084 in 2011 to 8,790 in 2018, but recently dropped to the current total of 8,534, none of which are company-owned and 1,525 of which are located outside the US.

 3. ServiceMaster Clean